-Savannah's historic district is best explored on foot but the DOT (Downtown Transportation) is a free shuttle that loops through that specific area.
+Savannah's Historic District is best explored on foot but the DOT (Downtown Transportation) is a free shuttle that loops through that specific area.
 But visitors should note that paths and steps down to the waterfront can be steep.
 There are countless walking and biking tours on offer.
-Savannah's CAT (Chatham Area Transit) provides a convenient shuttle service operating throughout the historic district, connecting shops, hotels, attractions, and other bus routes.
+Savannah's CAT (Chatham Area Transit) provides a convenient shuttle service connects shops, hotels, attractions, and other bus routes.
 CAT also provides a fixed route bus service throughout the city and surrounding county.
 Old Town Trolley tours allow for self-paced sightseeing on and off the orange trolly buses.
 The free Belles Ferry connects downtown to Hutchinson Island at regular intervals.
-The city has numerous car hire companies and several taxi companies.
+The city has numerous car hire and taxi companies.
 Cycling is also a popular means of taking in the city.

 Our Travel Expert

 Wayne Waters and his brother Cecil Waters both live in Savannah.
 Cecil Waters is a highly knowledgeable amateur historian of the city who has been conducting guided tours of his beloved Savannah for more than three decades.
 Wayne Waters is an experienced traveller and travel writer who finds Savannah's extraordinary beauty and southern grace irresistible.

 We are looking for contributors for our Savannah travel guide.
 If you are a local, a regular traveller to Savannah or a travel professional with time to contribute and answer occasional forum questions, please contact us.